Back to Guides

 Using This Guide

 Use this troubleshooting guide with the page diagrams, WrapSize calculators, and the current vehicle or material facts in front of you.
-The first practical checkpoint is Diagnose Before Repairing; the final checkpoint is Feed Defects Back Into Process.
+The first practical checkpoint is Vehicle Wrap Troubleshooting Answer; the final checkpoint is Feed Defects Back Into Process.
 Those two points define the start and finish of the decision, so the article stays tied to real project details rather than generic advice.

 For troubleshooting, record the defect, suspected cause, repair decision, and prevention note.
 A repair that does not improve the next job is only a temporary fix.